 AcromioClavicular (ACJ) Joint Injuries

 The AC joint is the joint between the collar-bone (clavicle) and the acromion (part of the shoulder blade).
+There is more information below, and we have translated this using AI.
+Please contact us if you have any comments or questions.

 Do you have an AC Joint injury?